jeremy-rifkin/rifkin.dev/src/blog/expression-templates.md

 <!-- prettier-ignore -->
 > [!NOTE]
-> I'll be marking all functions as `cosntexpr` herr.
+> I'll be marking all functions as `cosntexpr` here.
 This isn't necessary or an optimization, just something we may as
 > well do.

 We're also going to add a few helper template aliases using function objects from `<functional>`: